MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 In Windows 10, version 1507 and Windows 10, version 1511, When you enable the **Don't search the web or display web results in Search** Group Policy, you can control the behavior of whether Cortana searches the web to display web results.
 However, this policy only covers whether or not web search is performed.
 There could still be a small amount of network traffic to Bing.com to evaluate if certain Cortana components are up-to-date or not.
 In order to turn off that network activity completely, you can create a Windows Firewall rule to prevent outbound traffic.

+>[!IMPORTANT]
->**Important:** These steps are not required for devices running Windows 10, version 1607.
+>These steps are not required for devices running Windows 10, version 1607.

 1. Expand **Computer Configuration** &gt; **Windows Settings** &gt; **Security Settings** &gt; **Windows Firewall with Advanced Security** &gt; **Windows Firewall with Advanced Security - &lt;LDAP name&gt;**, and then click **Outbound Rules**.